getlantern/lantern/src/github.com/getlantern/lantern-mobile/README.md

 * Git
 * [Android NDK][2]
 * [Android SDK Tools][4] (if not using Android Studio)
+* Go (1.6 tip is best as it eliminates text-relocations and provides the best performance)

 Replace the paths based on wherever you've installed the Android SDK and NDK